JonasEngstrom/unitconverter/README.md

 The base unit of plane and phase angle used in the `unitconverter` crate is radians.

-- Radians
+- Radian
-- Degrees
+- Degree
-- Minutes
+- Minute
-- Seconds
+- Second

 ### Area